oh-lang/oh-lang/WALKTHROUGH.md

 # creating an instance with template/generic types specified:
 Other_instance: generic_class[id: dbl, value: string](Id: 3, Value: "4")
 ```

+### default-named generics

+If you have a generic class like `my_generic[type1, type2]`, you can use them as a
+function argument with the shorthand `My_generic[type1, type2]`.

+TODO: find where else we talk about this.
+TODO: can we distinguish between an expression like `Generic[3]` and `Generic[Count]`
+as a default-named variable declaration?  i guess it depends on whether we can
+verify if it's a declaration or not;  we could require `Generic[3]:` for a declaration
+e.g., of an array of 3 elements, and `Generic[3]` as an expression might be something
+like accessing the fourth element in the array.  we should be able to distinguish
+based on whether `Generic` is in scope or not.

 ### generic class type mutability